 We have complied a list of frequently asked questions to help with any queries about coming to Edinburgh or Orkney to study a postgraduate programme with the School of Energy, Geoscience, Infrastructure and Society (EGIS).
-For queries about specific programmes, please contact the appropriate programme leader from our directory.

 If you still have questions that are not covered below, simply contact us at: email@example.com